 Choosing Your Ketubah Text

-Reform ketubah texts range from the more traditional (but egalitarian) to more modern texts.
-The Reform texts are written in Hebrew with translations to English.
-If you are having a Reform marriage ceremony, you will have more leeway in choosing your text.
-Still, have we said this before?
-Speak to your rabbi /officiant, because a ketubah text surprise (!) is the last thing you want on your wedding day.
+Reform texts can range from the more customary (albeit, egalitarian!) to a more contemporary and deeply personal phrasing.
+The ketubah is written in Hebrew with a translation to English –or any other language, for that matter.
+If you are having a Reform ceremony, you will have a whole lot more leeway in choosing your text.
+Still, have we not said this before?
+Speak to your officiant, because a ketubah text surprise (!) is the last thing you want when you are standing under the chuppah.

-In addition to the above, we offer many other text variations for ketubah suitable for Modern-Egalitarian, Human Secular, Intermarriage, Same-sex and Anniversary ceremonies.
+Additionally, we offer many other ketubah texts suitable for Sephardic, Modern-Egalitarian, Human Secular, Interfaith, Same-sex and Anniversary ceremonies.
 We think you will find a text, here, that will suit you perfectly.
-Need a custom text, let us know.
+Can’t find one that’s just right for you?
+Need a custom text?
+Let us know.

-Any questions?
-Contact us and we will be happy to help.
+Any questions at all, just contact us and we will be happy to help.

 The Conservative text of the RA (Rabbinical Assembly) includes the Lieberman Clause (embedded in the Aramaic text), which serves as a deterrent to the issue of agunot.
 The Aramaic Conservative text is always a constant but, we offer a variety of English texts which serve, essentially, as a codicil.